cesarsotovalero/cesarsotovalero.github.io/_posts/2021-04-05-enhance-your-readme-with-asciinema.md

 asciinema play demo.cast
 {% endhighlight %}

-# Insert the recording in a README
+# Insert the Recording in a README

 Now that you have your session recorded, you need to transform the `demo.cast` into a  `.gif` file, which can be inserted in your `README.md`.
 To do so, the [asciicast2gif](https://github.com/asciinema/asciicast2gif) tool comes handy.